What are ITSM best practices?

 The most significant shift is the reduction of manual coordination.
 Modern ITSM systems are designed to execute work reliably within policy constraints, rather than simply tracking it.

-10 ITSM Practices for Modern IT Teams
+10 ITSM Best Practices for Modern IT Teams

 1. Standardize Work Intake Across All Channels